Forensic Psychologist Career (Salary + Duties + Interviews)

 A forensic psychologist needs to apply their knowledge of psychology and human behavior to legal matters and criminal investigations.
 But first, they need to gather that knowledge.
 Forensic psychologists typically earn a Ph.D. or PsyD and finish a certain number of hours of training before they receive their license to practice.
 These requirements vary by state.

-Depending on the specific job, a forensic psychologist will also need to complete a number of years working as a forensic psychologist.
+Depending on the specific job, a forensic psychologist will also need to complete several years of working as a forensic psychologist.
 Working in jail, for example, can be more intense than working at their own office with clients who choose to attend therapy themselves.
 Forensic psychologists may have to prepare to restrain clients or de-escalate situations.
 Jobs may require that this experience is recognized by the American Board of Forensic Psychology (ABFP) with a certification.

 Salary

 It is possible to earn a six-figure salary as a forensic psychologist, but it should not be expected by everyone who aspires to hold this job.
 The average salary for this job is just over $70,000 a year.
-The range will depend on your location and how long you have been working in the field.
-Entry-level forensic psychologists can expect to earn around $50,000 a year with full benefits.
+The range will depend on your location and how long you have worked in the field.
+Entry-level forensic psychologists can earn around $50,000 a year with full benefits.
 Forensic psychologists may also decide to work for themselves, earning money as a consultant.

 Here is a list of Forensic Psychologist Salary compiled from a few different resources: